The Graduate Program in English at SUNY Fredonia

 THEORIES stream: Provides opportunities for students to illuminate the underlying conceptual logics that govern texts and textual analysis.
 Theories of writing, critical theory, pedagogical theory, literary theory are all possible contributions to this stream, through which students will further develop their critical thinking process, their deeper sense of the history of the discipline of English, and their understanding of literature, language, teaching, and culture.

 Degree Project Options

 As students enter the Advanced Research Seminar, they will have finalized their choice of a degree project that best suits their career plans and use the seminar as a research workshop to prepare for the project selected.
-Starting in the 2013-2014 academic year, all degree projects are three (3) credit hours, taken as ENED or ENGL 696, Degree Project Completion.
+All degree projects are three (3) credit hours, taken as ENED or ENGL 696: Degree Project Completion.
 Options include:

 Programs at a Glance

 Both the MA and the MA+certification tracks require a minimum of 30 credits.